 TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

-Scottsdale’s year round good weather makes it a place popular with ‘snowbirds’, people who visit during winter months to escape their colder hometowns.
+Scottsdale’s good year-round weather makes it a place popular with ‘snowbirds’ – people who visit during the winter months to escape colder hometowns.
 And who could blame them?
 Winters rarely drop below 13C.
 But the weather isn’t its only draw.